M66B/FairEmail/FAQ.md

 **(106) Which launchers can show a badge count with the number of unread messages?**

 Please [see here](https://github.com/leolin310148/ShortcutBadger#supported-launchers)
-for a list of launchers which can show the number of new messages.
+for a list of launchers which can show the number of unread messages.

 Note that the notification setting *Show launcher icon with number of new messages* needs to be enabled (default enabled).

+Only *new* unread messages in folders set to show new message notifications will be counted, so messages marked unread again and messages in folders set to not show new message notification will not be counted.

 Depending on what you want, the notification settings *Let the number of new messages match the number of notifications* needs to be enabled or disabled.